PaloAltoNetworks/prisma.pan.dev/docs/cloud/cspm/cspm-gs.md

      {
             "token": "shshjshjlsjjjjjjjjjjjjjjjjjjjjjjjjjss77sssggsstfsfsgssjhbshbsjhsbhsbsbsjhsbjhsbjhsbjhsbhsbhsvsgfdrsdtrcgjdhbjdbjdbjdbjdj",
-            "message": "login_successful",
+            "message": "login_successful"
     }

 **Note**: The JWT token is available for 10-minutes.
 After this time has elapsed, run this POST command again to generate a fresh JWT token.
 **Note**: If your POST call was successful you will get a 200 response status.

-## What’s next?
+## What's next?

-Now that you know how to generate a JWT token explore the various REST API methods in [pan.dev](https://prisma.pan.dev/api/cloud).
+Now that you know how to generate a JWT token explore the various REST API methods in the [Prisma Cloud API Reference](https://prisma.pan.dev/api/cloud/cspm/cspm-api).